freerange/site/soups/weeknotes/week-427.snip.markdown

 ### CoTech

-Plans for a follow-up to [last year's founding event][wortley-hall-2016] took a step forward with the successfuly [co-budgeting][cobudget] of the deposit for a [similar retreat in November][wortley-hall-2017].
+Plans for a follow-up to [last year's founding event][wortley-hall-2016] took a step forward with the successful [co-budgeting][cobudget] of the deposit for a [similar retreat in November][wortley-hall-2017].

 We've continued to make an effort to participate in ongoing [CoTech][] discussions.
 In particular we've been making an effort to vote on proposals made in [Loomio][cotech-loomio] to help maintain momentum within the network.